Construction Project Management Services and Construction Books

 0 Comments

-Have you been awarded a project only to find that there were errors with your price?
+Have you been awarded a construction project only to find that there were errors with your price?
 Maybe you misunderstood what was required, didn’t allow for difficult project conditions, misinterpreted the contract terms and conditions, possibly made a stupid arithmetic error, or assumed a material price instead of obtaining an accurate quote?

 Estimating a construction project accurately involves some art, some science, knowledge of construction processes, experience, and more than a little luck.
 Of course, it also requires thoroughness – there is no place for careless errors or reckless assumptions.

-10 steps to getting your price right
+10 steps to getting your price on your construction projects

 2. Understand the contract document.
-Contract wording varies from project to project.
+Contract wording varies from construction project to construction project.
 Even an omission of a word or an addition of punctuation can make a difference to how the contract is administered.
 Make sure that the terms and conditions contained in the contract documentation are acceptable to your company and that the company can comply with them.

 3. Understand your client.
 Unfortunately, some contractors don’t take the time to carry out research on their clients to understand them.
 Do you know if your client has the money to pay for the project?
 What is important to the client?
 What are the client’s requirements?
 Some clients can be particularly difficult and demanding and this might have to be allowed for in the price.
-Other clients can be easy to work for, and may even have further projects.
+Other clients can be easy to work for, and may even have further projects. what makes a good client?

 4. Know when the price is due, where it should be submitted and the format.
-All too frequently contractors spend time pricing a project only to have their price disqualified because it was received late, it was delivered to the wrong address or the client discarded it because it wasn’t in the format required.
+All too frequently contractors spend time pricing a construction project only to have their price disqualified because it was received late, it was delivered to the wrong address or the client discarded it because it wasn’t in the format required.
 Even not signing in the designated place could invalidate the price.

 5. Visit the project site.
 Visiting the project site enables the contractor to obtain valuable information about the project site conditions.
 Most clients would expect the contractor to have visited the project and taken cognisance of the conditions.
 Not knowing the site conditions will be no excuse for a claim later.
+Don’t Submit Your Construction Price (estimate/tender) Proposal Until You Get These Questions Answered On A Site Visit

 This article was first published on the ClockShark website.
-To visit this website and continue reading the article click on the link above.

 Please share this post